Meile5/MediCareApplication/README.md

 ---

+## Login credentials
+To login as a patient you can use the following credentials:
+email: juan@gmail.com
+password: 492154

+To login as a doctor:
+email: signe@medicare.com
+password: 492154

 ## Important Notes
  The "Generate Analysis" feature available in the doctor version of the app only works when running the AI locally, don't use it on the deployed app.